gnai/Audio-Chunking-Tool/README.md

 # Audio-Chunking-Tool
-An audio tool using pydubs library with python to chunk your audio content into your desired length, and parameters to tune.
+An audio tool using pydubs library with python to chunk your audio content into your desired length, with more flags to add.

-To run this script just type this in your terminal:
+Example:

-python3 mp3_chunk.py --path Data_Test/RL3 --boc-path boc2 --chunk-length-sec X --flat-folders --discard-chunks
+`python3 mp3_chunk.py --path <dirofaudiofiles> --boc-path <dirofchunks> --chunk-length-sec <int> --flat-folders --discard-chunks`

-1/first path is the main dir
-2/second is where you want your files to be
-3/ X is the number of seconds you need
-4/flat folders parameter makes the tool take the files and export all of them as a big bulk into one folder. keeping this value empty will take the tracks and chunk them into specific folders with the track names.
+`--path` flag points out the directory where your audio files are, if they are structured in a way or another in subdirectories the script will keep the same structure of subdirs with the chunks of each track name in it.

+`--boc-path` target destination of chunks.

+`--chunk-length-sec` an integer representing the desired chunk length in seconds.

+`--flat folders` setting this value in the flags would dump all the chunks in one folder without the need to restructure the target dir as it is coming from the source dir, if not needed leave blank.

+Example:

+`python3 mp3_chunk.py --path <dirofaudiofiles> --boc-path <dirofchunks> --chunk-length-sec <int> --discard-chunks`

-5/discard chunks will discard all the files that are smaller than the specified X.
+`--discard-chunks` fkag will discard all the files that are smaller than the specified chunk length, if not needed leave blank.

+Example:

+`python3 mp3_chunk.py --path <dirofaudiofiles> --boc-path <dirofchunks> --chunk-length-sec <int>`